 - Redeeming for experiences, gift cards, merchandise & cash

 - If travel isn’t your thing, then what are you doing reading this blog?
 Just kidding.
 A travel redemption for your points might not always make sense, or you might just want cash back.
 Nothing wrong with that.
 You can redeem 50,000 Chase Ultimate Rewards points for $500 in statement credits.
 Not bad.

 - You can also redeem your UR points for gift cards to many top retailers, like Lowes, Amazon, iTunes, Starbucks, and many more.
 Each 500 points = $5 in gift cards.
 Gift cards make great birthday gifts.

-You can even redeem your Chase Ultimate Rewards points towards exclusive dinners, concerts or sporting events.
-Something for everyone.
+You can even redeem your Chase Ultimate Rewards points towards exclusive dinners, concerts, or sporting events.
+Basically, there’s something for everyone.

 Chase Ultimate Rewards points are easy to earn because of the many travel rewards credit card options you have, each offering unique spending perks.
-You can earn Ultimate Rewards through spending on your Chase branded credit card, or by shopping through the Ultimate Rewards shopping portal.
+You can earn Ultimate Rewards by spending on your best Chase credit card or shopping through the Ultimate Rewards shopping portal.

 These are the Chase credit cards that earn Ultimate Rewards points on their own: